 For elderly pet owners, who often live alone or in group facilities, pets can help reduce stress, lower blood pressure, increase social interaction and physical activity and help them learn.
 Psychologist Penny B. Donnenfeld…… said “I’ve seen those with memory loss interact and access memories from long ago..
 Having a pet helps the senior focus on something other than physical problems and negative preoccupations about loss or aging.” www.agingcare.com.

-The Green Hill elders in the Legacy Building and the Green House homes certainly enjoy their animal visitors.
+The Green Hill elders in the Legacy Building and the The Villas at Green Hills certainly enjoy their animal visitors.
 The animals bring laughter, love, physical and emotional stimulation, and fun to have around.

 Click here to view photos from the event.